-- Early intervention services are a covered Drug Medi-Cal Organized Delivery System service for beneficiaries under the age of 21. - Any beneficiary under the age of 21 who is screened and determined to be at risk of developing a substance use disorder may receive any service covered under the outpatient level of service as early intervention services. - A substance use disorder diagnosis is not required for early intervention services for beneficiaries under the age of 21.
+- Early intervention services are a covered Drug Medi-Cal Organized Delivery System service for beneficiaries under age 21. - Any beneficiary under the age of 21 who is screened and determined to be at risk of developing a substance use disorder may receive any service covered under the outpatient level of service as early intervention services. - A substance use disorder diagnosis is not required for early intervention services for beneficiaries under age 21.